-The Master in Physics of Complex Systems is an official degree offered by the University of the Balearic Islands (UIB) in collaboration with the Spanish National Research Council (CSIC).
-It is organized and taught by IFISC, the Institute for Cross-Disciplinary Physics and Complex Systems, a joint UIB-CSIC research center in Palma de Mallorca, Spain.
+The Master in Physics of Complex Systems is an official degree offered by the Universitat de les Illes Balears (UIB) in collaboration with the Spanish National Research Council (CSIC).
+It is organized and taught by IFISC (Institute for Cross-Disciplinary Physics and Complex), a joint UIB-CSIC research center in Palma de Mallorca, Spain.

 Applications for the 2023-24 year are now open!
 More information here!